angular/angular/aio/content/guide/aot-compiler.md

   }
 }
 ```
-To find the list of Angular compiler options available, see the [Angular Compiler Options](#compiler-options) section.
+To find a list of compiler options available, see the [Angular Compiler Options](#compiler-options) section.

 ### Angular metadata and AOT